 | Luxury Hydrating Serum (with Peptides) | 2 to 3.5 million Korean won | Adequate budget |

-The key to hyaluronic acid injections doesn’t lie in the needl
+The key to hyaluronic acid injections doesn’t lie in the needles t

-Since both are referred to as “hyaluronic acid,” it’s completely normal for the- quality of the formula to vary by 10 times.
+Since they are both called “hyaluronic acid injections,” it’s completely normal for the- quality of the substance to vary by 10 times.

-It’s recommended to choose brands of products that have been certified by the Korean FDA.
+It is recommended to choose brands of substances that have been certified by the Korean FDA.

 Botulinum toxin (Botox)